The High Triple: Susten - Grimsel - Furka

 Equipment

-• Bicycle lamp (for tunnels and poor visibility)
+• Bike light (for tunnels and poor visibility conditions)

 Directions & Parking facilities

-Thanks to its easy accessibility from all four points of the compass, Andermatt is the perfect starting point for your tour in summer.
+Thanks to good accessibility from all four directions, Andermatt is the perfect starting point for your route in summer.

-The starting point Andermatt is easily accessible with the Matterhorn Gotthard Bahn.
-You can find the current timetable at: SBB timetable
+The starting point Andermatt is conveniently accessible by the Matterhorn Gotthard Railway.
+You can find the current timetable at: SBB Timetable

 Additional information